Why Egypt is and important country for the human's history | Egypt Tours Club

 Ancient Egypt made important contributions to medicine, healing and anatomical knowledge.
 The mummification process required careful handling of the body and helped Egyptians develop a practical understanding of preservation, organs and burial preparation.

-Mummification was not only a medical or technical process.
+Mummification was not only a technical process.
 It was also deeply religious.
 Egyptians believed the body had to be preserved so the soul could continue its journey into the afterlife.
-This connection between medicine, ritual and eternal life is one of the most distinctive features of Egyptian culture.
+This link between medicine, ritual and eternity is one of the most distinctive features of Egyptian culture.

 ⚰️